-- Three (3) members of the Corps of Instruction elected from the Academic Faculty and - Two (2) students with at least junior standing elected jointly by the Undergraduate and Graduate Student Government Associations.
+- Three (3) members elected from the Academic Faculty, including two (2) tenured or tenure-track; and - Two (2) students with at least junior standing elected jointly by the Undergraduate and Graduate Student Government Associations.

 The Chair shall be elected annually by the Committee from among the elected Academic Faculty members.
-The Secretary shall be appointed by the Chair from among the other members.
+The Chair shall appoint the Secretary from among the remaining members of the Committee.